indigo-iam/iam-documentation/admin-guide/backup_restore.md

 The keystore paths can be customized, so adapt the backup script according your configuration.

-If you are deploying IAM as Docker container, use the path of the directory which you use as Docker volume.
+If you are deploying IAM with Docker and use a volume to provide configuration to the service, backup the contents of such volume.

 ## Restore

 From the backup, import the database data from the SQL dump:

 ```console
 $ export MYSQL_HOST="mydbhost"
 $ export MYSQL_USER="iamloginserviceuser"